-Join Thom Tremblay for an in-depth discussion in this video Creating sheet metal defaults in Inventor, part of Sheet Metal Design with Inventor.
+Join Thom Tremblay for an in-depth discussion in this video Creating sheet metal defaults in Inventor, part of Inventor: Sheet Metal Design.

 Sheet metal components are manufactured from stock materials.
 Sheet metal design tools need to know what material will be used and how it will normally be processed in order to build a quality component.
 Let's review how Autodesk Inventor understands that information and create a new sheet metal style so that you're familiar with the process.
 To access this information we got to the sheet metal defaults tool.
 Auto Desk Inventor will be able to show you what sheet metal defaults are already built in, let's review one of these.